Ludophilia/Minishell/_docs/3 - execution.md

 		- New subshell from current subshell and then execution of the command via execve after maybe program search via PATH
 		- or direct execution via builtins in current shell or subshell (affect environment variables)

+- And what about those redirections?

+	- `(echo a) > b > c && < d cat`

+		- b is created, c as well, a is written to c...
+		- That means execution starts before opening ALL redirections.

+	- `(echo a) < b > c && < d << END cat`

+		- However, here docs are opened before everything else.
+And I won't respect that rule.

+		- That means that I will open redirections just before each node's execution, including here docs...